 William, Will or Bill Turner, depending on which of his family members or friends were addressing him other than Gus, would be turning seventy six this year.
 That precarious, divider line age, from which there was no turning back and no conceivable way to even entertain the possibility of doubling it in some future fantasy scenario.
 Turner had long ago reconciled himself to the facts.
 Yes, he was seventy six years old.
 No he really didn’t care.
 Yes he’d had a full life, with plenty of regret.
 But how did the saying go?
 “If you haven’t had any regrets you haven’t lived.”
 The fact was that life was still being good to him most of the time and he found himself loving every second of it, which came as sort of a surprise.
 In earlier times he imagined life at this stage to be gloomy and dreary and that he would be fully prepared to leave it behind but instead he found each day increasing in depth, color and meaning, fully gratifying to the senses and as entertaining as a ten ring circus.

 Here he was, finding himself paradoxically getting old when the favorite song during his heyday was “Old Man” by Neil Young.
 From time to time the lyrics of that song turned on him.”...old man, look at my life I’m a lot like…” You are, he’d finish under his breath with a smirk.
 Will Turner was ex military, an army sniper with two tours in special ops under his belt.
 He was stationed in and around areas of Laos, Cambodia and South Vietnam.
 Regions which were labeled “hot” at the time and his platoons encountered plenty of hostile fire on a regular basis when their lives weren’t filled with seemingly endless and uneventful patrols into the hot jungles by day and night.
 The enemy in those surrounding areas were known to strike unexpectedly and with deadly force, after which they completely disappeared, making fast retreats into impossible hideouts.
 But Bill was tough in his early twenties and a survivor.
 He could easily turn a gun muzzle on himself with deadly accuracy of course and thought about it many times, especially lately, whenever Suzie had been acting up but he couldn’t bear the thought of dying at gunpoint, the way he killed countless others.
 He also thought of his son’s family, the two kids, there was no way in hell he was going to put them through that.
 If one of the kids happened to find him…or even heard about it.
 No, he couldn’t bring himself to even think about that.
 Will was diagnosed in early September of having “mild depression” and was becoming forgetful.
-Up until that point he thought of himself as a young frog, carelessly skipping across the stones of time, intent on a feast of fresh insects to quench his raging hunger for life.

 He’d always been a hard bitten, rugged figure, with car mechanic fingers from which black, oily substances oozed between the ridges of his knuckles if he forgot to wipe them.
 Which was often.
 The children noticed, without a mention, that he had deep yellow callouses like corn rows jutting out from where his fingers met his palms.
 These were acquired laboriously from “shovel ready” jobs Vietnam vets fell into early on after the war either just to keep themselves busy or because they were some of the only ones available.